Agent::Context

 When you install context from other gems, they will be placed in the .context/

-directory and referenced in agent.md
+directory and referenced in agents.md

 .